 Minimum Information About Plant Phenotyping Experiments

-MIAPPE is an open, community driven project to harmonize data from plant phenotyping experiments.
+MIAPPE is an open, community driven, data standard designed to harmonize data from plant phenotyping experiments.
 MIAPPE provides a specification including a checklist and a data model of metadata required to adequately describe plant phenotyping experiments.
 You can have a quick overview or go the the primer section below.
 Those specifications are implemented in several tools, databases and file templates and exchange formats that allow to validate, store and disseminate MIAPPE-compliant data.
-We welcome contributions from anyone interested in plant phenotyping data.
+We welcome contributions from anyone interested in plant phenotyping data, inluding linked data.

-Development of MIAPPE is an open process, so if you would like to do more than just comment, and to participate in the ongoing development, please let us know via email@example.com, or sign up to the MIAPPE mailing list.
+Development of MIAPPE is an open process, so if you would like to contribute by commenting, reviewing or participating to the ongoing development, please let us know via the MIAPPE mailing list.